dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

     - Set data protection and maintenance.
       ![set-data-protection-maintance](/img/posts/20220810/set-data-protection-maintenance.png)

-    - After you create the instance update the configuration for connections.
+    - After you create the instance update the configuration for connections to allow only SSL connection.
       ![set-only-ssl-connections](/img/posts/20220810/allow-ssl-connections.png)

 ### Set Up a Dirigible Database